 Exploring Your Demons: A Conversation with Sarah Hepola, author, Blackout: Remembering the Things I Drank to Forget

 Sarah Hepola has written many stories about drinking and eating too much.
-Her essays on culture have appeared in the New York Times magazine, Elle, The New Republic, Glamour, The Guardian, Slate, The Morning News, and Salon, where she was a longtime editor.
-Her past jobs include: Travel columnist, music editor, film critic, sex blogger, and for about 15 seconds in the late ’90s, she taught high school English.
-She lives in East Dallas, where she enjoys playing her guitar poorly and listening to the “Xanadu” soundtrack.
-Blackout: Remembering The Things I Drank To Forget (Grand Central) is her first book.
+Her essays on culture have appeared in the New York Times magazine, Elle, The New Republic, Glamour, The Guardian, Slate, The Dallas Morning News, and Salon, where she was a longtime editor.
+Skip Hollandsworth and Hepola will discuss the delicate nature of spilling the secrets of some of the darkest periods of her life in an effort to share the story so many others like her live in silence.

-Sebastian Junger is the #1 New York Times Bestselling author of The Perfect Storm, Fire, A Death in Belmont, War and Tribe.
+Sebastian Junger is the No. 1 New York Times bestselling author of The Perfect Storm, Fire, A Death in Belmont, War and Tribe.
 As an award-winning journalist, a contributing editor to Vanity Fair and a special correspondent at ABC News, he has covered major international news stories around the world, and has received both a National Magazine Award and a Peabody Award.
-Junger is also a documentary filmmaker whose debut film "Restrepo," a feature-length documentary (co-directed with Tim Hetherington), was nominated for an Academy Award and won the Grand Jury Prize at Sundance.
+Junger is also a documentary filmmaker whose debut film "Restrepo", feature-length documentary (co-directed with Tim Hetherington), was nominated for an Academy Award and won the Grand Jury Prize at Sundance.

 9 - 10 p.m